 MITC began as a community-based program in September 2001.
 It serves as an alternative program for consumers who require innovative and non-traditional programming due to their uniquely challenging needs.

-The site-based programming, which was added in October 2003, is meant to provide our consumers with additional training avenues as well as alternative training space when off-site activities are not permissible, i.e. severe weather conditions.
+The site-based programming, which was added in October 2003, is meant to provide our individuals with additional training avenues as well as alternative training space when off-site activities are not permissible, i.e. severe weather conditions.
 Our on-site workshops also offer functional academics, arts and crafts, dance and movements, community BINGO, music and leisure, movie time, karaoke, tabletop games, cooking, and exercise classes.
 MITC consumers participate in a wide variety of social, leisure, and recreational activities such as community outings, educational trips to museums, zoos, malls, libraries and parks.

 We also offer Emotional Creativity and Anger Management classes; Sign Language classes; themed programs and parties; leisure lunch at the backyard garden with a gazebo; art exhibits featuring consumers’ artworks; and programs that our consumers greatly enjoy and benefit from.